 “Don’t tell me what you think, show me your portfolio”.
 This is what you should say to a stock trader.
 Most advisors, therapists and consultants have no downside in giving their advice.
 They have no skin in the game and that’s something to be aware of.

-Skin in the game means to have incurred risk, monetary or otherwise, by being involved in achieving a goal.
+Skin in the game means having incurred risk, monetary or otherwise, by being involved in achieving a goal.
 Nassim Taleb wrote a book about this topic.
 He claims that nobody should put others at risk without having harm to themselves.

 In general, skin in the game comes with conflict of interest.
 Beware of the person who gives advice, telling you that a certain action on your part is good for you while it is also good for him, while the harm to you doesn’t directly affect him.